VivianDLi/CryoVIT/docs/usage/quickstart.rst

 .. note::

     This step requires a GPU, and is possibly very memory-intensive.
-If you run into out-of-memory issues, try reducing the ``--batch-size`` or ``--window-size`` arguments.
-Reducing the batch size is preferable, as reducing the window size will affect the quality of the extracted features.
+If you run into out-of-memory issues, try reducing the ``--batch-size`` argument.

 Then, we can run the ``infer`` script on the extracted features, storing the results in a ``predictions`` folder: ::